Informfully/Documentation/docs/source/database.rst

         ]
     }

-An example of how the explanationTagsDef field could look like is shown below:
+An example of what the explanationTagsDef field could look like is shown below:

 .. code-block:: json